kadas-albireo/kadas-albireo.github.io/manual/src/en/draw.md

 Pings are georeferenced **_position markers_**, which can also carry a name and other remarks.

 Position and height can be read in the tooltip of a placed pin.
 A double-click on the pin opens its attribute dialog.
-Web links can be copied to the text box from a web browser.
 By right-clicking on the pin, its position can be copied to the clipboard.

 Pins are searchable by name and remarks via the global search function.